Farooq85-dev/MongoDb-Datatypes/README.md

 # MongoDb-Datatypes

-This repository contains the important datatypes in MongoDb.
+## This repository contains the important data-types in MongoDb.